hzlf/discogs-proxy/README.rst

 It could be just fine to deploy it internally (say: internal network), using *supervisord* or a similar tool to control the process. (this is what we do...)

-I have plans to add a little nginx config-example, but not really with high priority...
+There are plans to add a little nginx config-example, but not really with high priority...
 Anyway, suggestons and improvements are warmly welcome!!